uses 🖥️

 Desktop

-My first foray into custom pc assembly (building lol).
+My first foray into custom PC assembly (building lol).
 I bought everything in early, pre-pandemic 2020, before prices skyrocketed.
-The assembly process was stressful but enjoyable and I really enjoyed the end product.
-Before having our first child I did a lot of gaming: Warzone, Tarkov, Apex.
-I also dual booted Linux Mint and used it for development which was incredible with my dual (sometimes triple) monitor setup.
-Unfortanely with our recent move and pause on gaming, it's begun gathering dust as it resides in our basement office.
+The assembly process was stressful but enjoyable, and I really enjoyed the end product.
+Before having our first child, I did a lot of gaming: Warzone, Tarkov, Apex.
+I also dual booted Linux Mint and used it for development, which was incredible with my dual (sometimes triple) monitor setup.
+Unfortunately, with our recent move and pause on gaming, it's begun gathering dust as it resides in our basement office.
 I still think it will perform for over a decade as a Linux box at the very least.

 Windows 10 Linux Mint 128 GB 32 GB RTX 2070 Super